Harry Reid: Political positions

 In regard to local issues, Reid firmly opposed construction of the proposed Yucca Mountain federal nuclear waste repository in Nevada.
-Reid initially opposed the legalization of online poker, but in 2010 it was reported his position had evolved – a move some argued was influenced by "the hundreds of thousands of dollars Las Vegas casinos contributed to his re-election campaign".
+Reid initially opposed the legalization of online poker, but in 2010 it was reported his position had evolved – a move some argued was influenced by "hundreds of thousands of dollars Las Vegas casinos contributed to his re-election campaign".

 Reid called immigration reform one of his priorities at the 110th Congress.
 He supported the DREAM Act (Development, Relief, and Education for Alien Minors Act), which would give certain high school graduates who had arrived in the U.S. illegally, conditional legal status so they could attend college or enlist in the military.
 They could then obtain permanent legal residency after completing two years of military service or two years of college.

 Reid supported use of force in the Middle East, but in September 2007, called for a drastic change in strategy.
 In January 1991, Reid voted to authorize the first Gulf War, quoting John F. Kennedy's 1963 State of the Union speech on the Senate floor, saying "the mere absence of war is not peace."
 He also voted in support of the 2003 invasion of Iraq.
 In March 2007, he voted in favor of "redeploying U.S. troops out of Iraq by March 2008", and later that year, said, "As long as we follow [President Bush's] path in Iraq, the war is lost."

 Reid was a strong advocate of recognizing the Armenian genocide.

 Reid was a staunch defender of Obamacare both online and in speeches.
 He advocated outlawing prostitution in Nevada.

 On May 15, 2013, Reid revealed to reporters that his niece is a lesbian as he spoke about his hope that the Employment Non-Discrimination Act would be signed into law.